juweipku/juweipku.github.io/_pages/about.md

 Program Committee Member and Reviewer
 =====
 Journal:
+* IEEE Transactions on Knowledge and Data Engineering (TKDE)
 * IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 * ACM Transactions on Knowledge Discovery from Data (TKDD)
 * Knowledge-Based Systems (KBS)